Shuyib/fl-predict-covid-19/liveProject-reflections.md

 The features are obtained from the Fourier transform of an audio recording of an individual.
 The predictor map outputs an estimate or guess for the Covid-19 infection status of individuals.
 The output is “+1” if the individual is likely to have a Covid-19 infection, otherwise the predictor map outputs "-1".

+In addition to this, another dataset on contact tracing that is, a recording of how people have been interracting with each other looking into where and when people interacted as well as their covid19 status.
+This is simulated data given the nature of the rows from first glimpse of the datasets provided.

 Solution:
 Try automatically diagnose COVID-19 by analyzing audio recordings of coughs.
+Represent contact networks and relevant attributes of individuals